Astor63/TPS-Mods/Work In Progress/Fixes/Deadly Bloom Legendary Shield Fix/ReadMe.md

 Why?...
 Well...
 I had imagined that, when developping TPS, 2K Australia had just repeated the same mistake that GearBox had made previously when developping BL2...
 No way!
 They make it worse because *Item_Shields.Materials.Mati_ShieldTorgueLegendary* didn't exist in TPS!!! :tired_face:

-After some research, I was forced to notice that there isn't any Legendary Torgue Shields in TPS.
+After some research, I was forced to notice that only 2 Torgue Shields exist in TPS: *Asteroid Belt*, unique Rare (Blue) spike shield which launch a homing meteor and the *Deadly Bloom*.

-Of course, if I make any modification in the actual *Item_Shields.Materials.Mati_ShieldTorgueEpic* used, this will not only apply to the *Deadly Bloom* skin, but also to all the Torgue Epic (purple) shields skins. :unamused:
+Of course, if I make any modification in the actual skin used, this will not only apply to the *Deadly Bloom* skin, but also to all the Torgue Epic (purple) shields skins. :unamused:

 My solution to solve this problem "properly", was to borrow the *Item_Shields.Materials.Mati_ShieldVladofLegendary* from the Vladof Legendary Shields skin and use it for the *Deadly Bloom*. :relieved: